nutanix/nai-dl-bench/README.md

 bash inference/code/torchserve/run.sh -n fasterrcnn_resnet50_fpn
 ```

 - For running inference with data folder.
-Here the path should contain only files that are acceptable for inference/
+Here the path should contain only files that are acceptable for inference.

 ```
 bash inference/code/torchserve/run.sh -n resnet50 -d inference/data